Tthecreator/uiZ/README.md

 ## Licensing

 This framework is dual-licensed.
 Once under the GPL for free, non-commercial use, and once under a proprietary license for commercial use.
 This means that you may not sell copies of your game if licensed under GPL for free.
-Any time you distribute your game without commercial license, you also have to publish your code under the GPL
+Any time you distribute your game without commercial license, you also have to publish your code under the GPL.
 To use this asset for commercial uses, purchase a copy on the marketplace: https://marketplace.yoyogames.com/assets/4821/uiz-ultimate-gui-framework